TPeschel/SyntheaHapiTestEnvironment/README.md

 ```

 ### 2. Create Resources
 This may take a 10 to 30 minutes.
-run only once:
+Run only once!
 ```
 $ ./create_resources.sh
 ```